 - Trouble walking

 When someone else was the cause of your spinal cord injury that drastically changed your life, then you will most likely want to hold them accountable for their actions.
-With the help of a Columbia spinal cord injury attorney, you can make sure they are held responsible for what they did and you get the compensation that you deserve.
+With the help of a Columbia, SC spinal cord injury attorney, you can make sure they are held responsible for what they did and you get the compensation that you deserve.

 We’ll factor in the costs such as present and future medical care, your medications, any medical equipment you need, lost wages, loss of earning capacity, pain and suffering, loss of enjoyment of life, and loss of consortium.
 You deserve to be compensated for the financial and emotional costs you’ve suffered.